-Six Sigma management depends upon executive ownership, it can be said this way because in Six Sigma approach the management assumes the responsibility from selecting the projects, collecting the skilled team, arranging the training sessions for the teammates and executing the improvements related to the project.
+Six Sigma management depends upon executive ownership; it can be said this way because, in the Six Sigma approach, the management assumes the responsibility from selecting the projects, collecting the skilled team, arranging the training sessions for the teammates, and executing the improvements related to the project.

 Six Sigma is a management design which emphasizes focus on managing a business while improving a process using statistical tools.
-Six Sigma evolution was done from management science, it is a data-driven approach to obtain high performance, this approach analyses the root cause of the failure in the business and provides suitable solutions.
-Management philosophers say that the business is reorganized by adopting better and improved version and assuring changes in the results.
+Six Sigma evolution was done from management science; it is a data-driven approach to obtain high performance; this approach analyses the root cause of the failure in the business and provides suitable solutions.
+Management philosophers say that the business is reorganized by adopting better and improved versions and assuring changes in the results.

-- Productivity rate is higher than the previous.
+- The productivity rate is higher than the previous.

 - Also, the cost of production is comparably lower.

-- The clear picture is drafted with a competitive price that enables competitive pricing.
+- A clear picture is drafted with a competitive price that enables competitive pricing.

-- The approach is customer focused, which enable the team knows the exact requirement of the customer.
+- The approach is customer-focused, which enable the team to know the exact requirement of the customer.

 - High returns, producer toast on high return to his investment on the products.

-Six sigma scenarios require the involvement of all participants from floor worker to senior management, every participant is assigned a specific role to focus on, this increases the performance of the product.
+Six sigma scenarios require the involvement of all participants, from floor workers to senior management; every participant is assigned a specific role to focus on, which increases the product’s performance.
 Every member is given the title based on the profile and work they contribute to the product.
-Titles are-

 - Yellow belt